Site agreements in residential parks

 Termination after the cooling-off period

-The home owner must give notice to you by completing a Termination notice - by home owner (Manufactured Homes Form 5) (PDF, 155KB).
+The home owner must give notice to the park owner by completing a Termination notice – by home owner (Manufactured Homes Form 5) (PDF, 155KB).

 Termination by the park owner